starofrainnight/winiobinary/README.rst

 This package is license under two different style license with different part.

-The package except WinIo binary that under 'data' directory are licensed under Apache-2.0, but the WinIo binary use it's private license, you could reference to LICENSE-WINIO for more detail.
+The package except WinIo binaries that under 'data' directory are license under Apache-2.0, but the WinIo binaries use it's private license, you could reference to LICENSE-WINIO for more detail.

 We only included part of WinIo binaries, the full WinIo package with help file,